sarisarixchange/assetory/README.md

 ### 5. Database Initialization

+1. Ensure your PostgreSQL instance is running and create the target database:

-1. Create the database instance through `CREATE DATABASE sarisari_db;` via psql.
+`CREATE DATABASE sarisari_db;`
-2. Upon the first run, the server will execute the `init.sql` script to automatically create the necessary tables (assets), columns, and indexes if they do not exist.
+.
+2. Execute the provided init.sql script to initialize tablesand query performance indexes:

+`init.sql`

+### 4. File Storage Structure
+The application handles dynamic, segmented storage paths for file processing.

+Note: The root ./uploads folder along with its target subdirectories (./uploads/assets and ./uploads/artists) will self-initialize automatically upon the server's first execution cycle.
+No manual folder creation is required.

 ### 6. Running the Server
 `npm start`